Paratii-Video/transcoder/README.md

 **WORK IN PROGRESS**

-This is the main implementation for the `paratii` transcoder and gateway.
+This is the main implementation for the `paratii` transcoding service and gateway.

 ## Dependencies